-This privacy statement covers everyone who uses our services, from someone employing us for a job to a casual browser of our website.
+This privacy statement covers everyone who uses our services, from someone employing us for a job to a casual browser of our website, as well as common web scrapers/archivers such as the Internet Archives or the Australian Pandora Archive.

 What personal information do we collect from the people that visit our website?